 And I’m saying, “Fuck the heavyweight.
 Go to the weight that you can handle.”
 Right now, these things are hurting you and you need to understand why.
 Not say, “Oh, I shouldn’t.”
 Whether there should or shouldn’t have emotions – what emotions do you have and what emotions do you want to have?
 That’s all there is.
 There’s no should or shouldn’t.
 It depends on what your goals are, what you want in your life.

 “I don’t know why, but it fucking crushed me.
 It shouldn’t.
 This was high school.
 That breakup was long ago, but it just made me realize that I literally did not know these two people I dated and loved.
 It has completely tarnished all of my memories with each of them.”
 So, the scales are falling from his eyes.
 He’s starting to see a blurry picture of reality, but he’s not accepting what he’s seeing.
-You need to watch the new keynote talk I gave on stage, walking you through the reality of women in relationships.
+You need to watch the new video of the keynote talk I gave on stage, walking you through the reality of women in relationships.

 That should be posted right around the same time as this.
 If it’s not, we’re going to try to get it out before this comes out.
 Otherwise, it will be out in a couple of days, so look out for that.
 “I generally cannot look back on either relationship now and remember them fondly.”
 Yeah.
 It’s true.
 And that’s fine, that’s called ‘reality’.
 Why must you look back on them fondly?
 Why must you have these things?
 You’ve got to let go of this fantasy, of this boyhood dream.

-And I cover this and why it’s so appealing for the nice guy to hold onto the myth and those ideals, illusions, and I cover that in a much longer talk from the stage.
+And I cover all of these and why it’s so appealing for the nice guy to hold onto the myth and those ideals, illusions, and I cover that in a much longer talk from the stage.
 And he says, “And that’s really rough in the context of this breakup, because I used those memories of my prior relationship to cope.
 It ended amicably, and so while I reel from the breakup, I would remember the previous relationship in a, “Well, at least I had one good relationship” kind of way.”

 What the fuck do you care, whether you had one good relationship?
-It’s this ego again, right?
+What is this ego again, right?
 Who cares?
 Why are you afraid of failure?
 And you’re 24-fucking-years-old.
 Who cares if you had a good relationship?
 Did you have a relationship scorecard?
 Are we walking around saying, “Did you have a good relationship?”
 “Oh, I win.”
 What do you win if you have a good relationship?
 So fucking what?
 Why is that even something that you should take pride in?
 I don’t even understand.

 But I know the ego is there.
 The ego is there throughout his message.
 The ego is going to prevent you from learning.
 The ego prevents you from seeing reality.
 The ego prevents you from going and maturing as a man.
 And then he says, “It’s shattered that.
 In the last month, the only two women I’ve ever loved on this planet were revealed to simply not be in any way, shape or form who I believed them to be.”
 And he’s going like, “How do I deal with this?”